malkuth1974/KSPMissionController/README.md

 Its located it: Kerbal Space Program\GameData\MissionController\Plugins

-## installing Mission Controller:

-To install mission controller all you need to do is to place the MissionControll File folder you found in the .zip file inside the GameData folder.
-Thats it, plugin installed!

-The ToolBarMenu can also be placed inside the GameData Folder The Toolbar is what gives you all your icons for MCE and other plugins that use Blizzy's ToolBar.

 ## New option for using Default Kerbal Prices In MCE or Use MCE Prices!
 Version .72